-So you start: "Coffee shop... food.
+So you start: "Starbucks... food?
 No wait, entertainment?
 Actually, dining out.
-Gas station... transportation.
+Shell... transportation.
 Amazon... what did I even buy?
-Was this books?
-Household items?
-Why did I buy a USB cable and protein powder in the same order?"
+Why did I purchase a USB cable, protein powder, and a kitchen gadget in the same order?"

-Two hours later, you're 60% done and questioning every life choice that led to this moment.
+Two hours later, you're 60% done and seriously questioning your life choices.

 There's a better way.